Looking to partner with a company? Choose one with high employee engagement

 At Axis Communications, our technical support team prides itself on maintaining a high level of engagement throughout the customer’s journey from the first time they call until their problem is resolved.

-“We had a large customer out West where they were having different issues [with a solution], and we ended up, to resolve it, jumping on multiple conference calls every week until we resolved the problem,” explained Morgan.
+“We had a large customer out West where they were having different issues [with a solution], and we ended up, to resolve it, jumping on multiple conference calls every week until we resolved the problem,” explained Rode.
 “We partnered with the integrator, the end customer and also a video management provider to figure out what the problem was.
 And, hey, it took a little bit, but we got everything resolved because everyone worked together to fix it.”

 Engaged employees are ones who: